 Your nasty cold has turned into a hacking cough and a sore throat.
-Reluctantly, you drag yourself to the doctor, figuring a dose of antibiotics will take care of it.
+Reluctantly, you drag yourself to the doctor, thinking a dose of antibiotics will take care of it.

 To your surprise, your doctor doesn’t prescribe antibiotics.
 What gives?